 Dodge Ram 3500 owners have reported 21 problems related to turn signal (under the exterior lighting category).
+The most recently reported issues are listed below.

 Steering wheel not center dealer wont fixed ask three times also turn signals the right comes on when you turn on the left one they fixed after fighting with them the wipers stop some times and then go slow then fast then stop the tipm is bad it runs all the electrical on truck had lots of concerns that it will stall because some time the head lights go bright then dim then bright the trailer light some time come on both then one goes out had trailer check out they said was the truck I drive in daylight hours if I can just had tipm replaced at dealer had to fight with them it cost me 1500.
 00 dollars they said their no recall it a safety thing I just think they should pay not me.